intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 Both can be achieved (hinding) or supported (explicit expose) using encryption.
-While encryption is primarily deployed to protect and authenticate access to user data, it also supports selected exposure to those entities that are addressed by a certain function on a certain layer.
-As such a clear separation of layer boundaries based on encryption improves privacy, supports innovation by avoiding ossification, and can also enable new opportunities for collaborative functions.
+While encryption is primarily deployed to protect and authenticate access to user data, it also supports selected exposure to those entities that are addressed by a certain function.
+As such encryption improves privacy, supports innovation by avoiding ossification, and can also enable new opportunities for collaborative functions.